About the Newcomer Bike Mentorship Program

 - Ulyana and Lucy - cycling through Metro Vancouver and into Go by Bike Week

-The 2021 Vancouver Newcomer Bike Mentorship Program is being generously funded by The Public Health Agency of Canada, BCAA, and diverse public sector, private sector, and academic in-kind contributions.
+For 2021, 2022 and 2023 the Vancouver Newcomer Bike Mentorship Program is being generously funded by The Public Health Agency of Canada, and diverse public sector, private sector, and academic in-kind contributions.